Top 100 Greatest Music Albums

 • #Sponsored

 I used to prefer Bleach, or even Incesticide, but retrospectively the immediate appeal of Nevermind is absolutely stellar ; within the first 5 hard-rocking songs sequence , from "Teen spirit" to "Lithium" , there is no way you can leave Nevermind out of the "one of the best ever album" topic.
-Those songs litterally change the world back then, and at least it did change my world ; Nirvana being my first "favorite" band when I was about 13.
-Leaves you with the rest of the record, which is actually pretty solid too, with a memorable ending in "Something in the way".
+Those songs litterally change the world back then, or at least it did change my world ; Nirvana being my first "favorite" band when I was about 13.
+Then the rest of the record is actually pretty solid too, with a memorable ending in "Something in the way".
 [First added to this chart: 11/16/2015]

 Year of Release: